Video game graphics: Third-person perspective

 Third person refers to a graphical perspective rendered from a view that is some distance away (usually behind and slightly above) from the player's character.
 This viewpoint allows players to see a more strongly characterized avatar, and is most common in action and action-adventure games.
 This viewpoint poses some difficulties, however, in that when the player turns or stands with his back to a wall, the camera may jerk or end up in awkward positions.
 Developers have tried to alleviate this issue by implementing intelligent camera systems, or by giving the player control over the camera.
 There are three primary types of third-person camera systems: "fixed camera systems" in which the camera positions are set during the game creation; "tracking camera systems" in which the camera simply follows the player's character; and "interactive camera systems" that are under the player's control.
+The latter two are often combined, where the camera automatically adjusts based on the movement of the player character, but can ultimately be overridden by player input.

-Examples of games utilizing third-person perspective include Super Mario 64, the Tomb Raider series, the 3D installments of the Legend of Zelda series, and Crash Bandicoot.
+Examples of games utilizing third-person perspective include Super Mario 64, as well as other 3D Mario games (Sunshine, Galaxy, etc.), the Tomb Raider series, the 3D installments of the Legend of Zelda series, and Crash Bandicoot.